Efficient and Generalizable Speaker Diarization via Structured Pruning of Self-Supervised Models: Experimental Setup

-To obtain global diarization results, we use a ResNet34-LM model trained with the WeSpeaker toolkit \cite{wang2024advancing} on the VoxCeleb2 dataset \cite{chung2018voxceleb2} to extract local speaker embeddings.
-For models trained on the compound dataset comprising AMI, AISHELL-4, and AliMeeting, agglomerative hierarchical clustering (AHC) is employed to determine across-segment speaker mappings, with the clustering threshold and minimum cluster size set to 0.7 and 30, respectively.
-For models trained on the larger compound dataset described in Section~\ref{subsec: datasets}, we adopt VBx \cite{landini2022bayesian} for clustering.
-In this case, the initial AHC threshold is set to 0.6, the acoustic scaling factor $\rm F_A$ is 0.07, and the speaker regularization coefficient $\rm F_B$ is 0.8.
+To obtain global diarization results, we extract local speaker embeddings using a ResNet34-LM model trained with the WeSpeaker toolkit~\cite{wang2024advancing} on the VoxCeleb2 dataset~\cite{chung2018voxceleb2}.
+For models trained on the compound dataset comprising AMI, AISHELL-4, and AliMeeting, agglomerative hierarchical clustering is applied.
+For models trained on the larger compound dataset described in Section~\ref{subsec: datasets}, VBx clustering~\cite{landini2022bayesian} is used instead.
+Detailed configurations are available in our repository.\footnote{\url{https://github.com/BUTSpeechFIT/DiariZen}}

-For system evaluation, the diarization error rate (DER) without collar is used for all datasets.
-For CHiME-6, we follow the official evaluation protocol and additionally report DER with a 0.25-second collar.
-We also report the macro-averaged DER to reflect overall performance across all datasets.
-Our source code is publicly available\footnote{\url{https://github.com/BUTSpeechFIT/DiariZen}}.
+For evaluation, we report DER without collar on all datasets except CHiME-6.
+For CHiME-6, we additionally follow the official evaluation protocol and report DER with a 0.25\,s collar.
+We further report the macro-averaged DER to reflect overall performance across all datasets.